-It looks like a mountain, but it's actually a metal-railed roller coaster.
-It pulls you up eight stories high before sending you flying down to earth past mountain scenes.
-You'll catch a glimpse of the elusive Abominable Snowman along the way.
-If you went to Disneyland before 2015, you might remember that snowman, with his glowing eyes.
+The Matterhorn might look like a mountain, but it's actually a metal-railed roller coaster which pulls riders up eight stories high before sending them flying down to earth past mountain scenes.
+Riders get to catch a glimpse of the elusive Abominable Snowman along the way.
+If you went to Disneyland before 2015, you might even remember that snowman, with his glowing eyes.
 Today's version is much more exciting but not quite a creepy-looking as the old one.

 What You Need to Know

 - Location: Matterhorn Bobsleds is in Fantasyland

-- Restrictions: 42" (107 cm) Regardless of height, children under age 7 years must be accompanied by a person age 14 years or older.
+- Restrictions: 42" (107 cm) or taller.
+Regardless of height, children under age 7 years must be accompanied by a person age 14 years or older.